 Of course you can explore the park on foot, but there are several other ways to get around.

 The best way to explore Central Park is by bike.
-I recommend renting your bikes in advance, this way you pay less and you are guaranteed a bike.
+Renting bikes in advance, is highly recommended; you pay less and are guaranteed a bike.
 Central Park has a one-way loop making it very easy to cycle around the entire park.

 I have to be honest, I hate the pedicabs.
 I find them too expensive and I’d rather rent a bike and bike myself.
 But if you are going to rent a pedicab, then I recommend you to book it in advance with the below link.
 That way you know what you’ll be paying.
 I never recommend renting a pedicab on the spot.
 Please note that only two people will fit in a pedicab.